marcjulianschwarz/marcjulianschwarz/README.md

 # Hi there 👋
 My name is Marc Julian Schwarz and currently I am studying Data Science at the Friedrich-Alexander-University in Erlangen.
 I love coding that's why I will share some of my projects here.
-Of course I also enjoy everything related to Data Science like Machine Learning, data visualizations, Deep Learning and math. (<a href="">My Kaggle account</a>)
+Of course I also enjoy everything related to Data Science like Machine Learning, data visualizations, Deep Learning and math. (<a href="https://www.kaggle.com/marcjulian">My Kaggle account</a>)
 Other interests are spaceflight (especially developements at SpaceX) and the medical applications of Data Science.

 ## Projects:
 ### Telekom Widget:
-The <a href="">Telekom widget</a> shows information about your current data usage on your homescreen (iOS 14).
+The <a href="https://github.com/marcjulianschwarz/telekom-data-usage-widget">Telekom widget</a> shows information about your current data usage on your homescreen (iOS 14).<br>
-All features are listed in the <a href="">README file</a>.
+All features are listed in the <a href="https://github.com/marcjulianschwarz/telekom-data-usage-widget/blob/main/README.md">README file</a>.

 ### Telekom Module:
 To easily implement data from the Telekom API, I created a Javascript module which can be used in your own projects.
 It preprocesses the API data, automatically stores it and synchronizes it over iCloud.
-For more information and instructions on how to use it can be found <a href="">here</a>.
+For more information and instructions on how to use it can be found <a href="https://github.com/marcjulianschwarz/telekom-data-usage-widget/tree/main/telekom-module">here</a>.

 Currently both the Telekom widget and module only support German Telekom contracts.
 This is the reason why the README files are all in german language.